Star Wars: Galactic Starcruiser -- Welcome to Disney World's Outrageously Pricey Hotel

 How much does a stay on Galactic Starcruiser cost?

-The cost will vary depending on the number of guests and your choice of cabin, but it'll be expensive.
+The cost varies depending on the number of guests and your choice of cabin, but it'll be expensive.
 Disney's sample pricing shows two guests will pay $4,809 for a two-night trip, which works out at $1,209 per guest per night.

 The cost per person drops as your party grows -- three guests (two adults and one child) will cost $5,299 total, or $889 per guest per night, and four guests (three adults and one child) will cost $6,000 total, or $749 per guest per night.